 A whistleblower a month later petitioned the Ministry of Justice alleging, among other things, that the other bidders had been eliminated unfairly; that EC never carried out the required due diligence on Smartmatic; and, that some government insiders fronted the successful company.

 “Much as I am in position to help EC with day-to-day ICT-related activities, I don’t work there; so, why should I be involved in any of their work?” he said last Friday.
-We were unable to reach Dr Josephine, a Loughborough University-educated ICT engineer.

 The whistleblower had also reported that “Smartmatic offered to supply gadgets with eight hours battery life which is not enough for the whole day‘s process of voting,” alleging the gadgets were likely of inferior quality since the quotations were below the market price.